SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 Displaying toasts should be as easy as creating native alert windows is.
 So my package probably will export a function called `addToast(mgs)` that can be called to create a new toast.

-We might also want to be able to support different types of toast notifications, for example a 'warn' type toast.
+I want to support different types of toast notifications, for example 'info' and 'warn' toasts.
 Toasts with the type 'warn' could be displayed on a red background to signify users that something went wrong, like failing to submit a form for example.
 Being able to set how long a toast stays visible could also be useful, for example if the text gets longer and you want the toast to be displayed for longer.

 The usage of the package we will be creating could look like this: